 Failing to Succeed

 This article takes a comedic yet serious look at a serious problem.
-I hope my "treatment" of it will not only make you laugh, I hope it also brings home all my points: positively and for good, with a smile or even a chuckle.
+I hope my "treatment" of this topic will not only make you laugh, I hope it brings home all my points, positively and for good, with a smile or even a chuckle.

 A Tongue-in-Cheek, Upside-Down Look at Failure that Will Make You Want to Laugh First, Then Succeed

 Is it possible to talk yourself out of succeeding, and into failing?
 Is it possible to talk yourself into failing at everything?
 Is it possible that failing can and often is the road map you and I need to find success?
 I declare here and now that the answer to my questions is a loud and resounding “Yes.”

 Still, once you encounter more than a few failures in life, it can be easy to adopt a "failure mindset."
 In fact, I believe there are two words in the English language that work like magic to ensure failure, and those two words are “I can’t.”